felixbrust/BBL-Playbyplay-Extractor/readme.md

 ## 📄 Overview
 A robust data engineering pipeline designed to digitize, clean, and analyze historical Play-by-Play data from the German Basketball Bundesliga (BBL).

-This repository contains the source code for transforming unstructured PDF game reports into structured, queryable CSV datasets using **Multimodal LLMs (Gemini 3.0 Flash)*, as well as my master dataframe containing all events from the first 100 games of the 25/26 season ready for analysis.
+This repository contains the source code for transforming unstructured PDF game reports into structured, queryable CSV datasets using **LLMs (Gemini 3.0 Flash)**, as well as my master dataframe containing all events from the first 100 games of the 25/26 season ready for analysis.
 Included in the dataframe are columns denoting all players who are on the court during each event, enabling you to calculate on-off stats and more.

 **🔗 Read the full technical breakdown on my Substack: _____**